Rozguelstinsking/TestGH/README.md

 # TestGH
-This repo will contains a short project to continue deployments whit jenkins or minik ube
+This repo will contains a short project to continue deployments whit jenkins or minikube